microsoft/react-native-windows/vnext/docs/NativeModules.md

 }
 ```

-And as for the rest, once we have the `IReactPackage`, registering that package in *MainReactNativeHost.cs* is the same as above.
+And as for the rest, once we have the `IReactPackage`, registering that package is the same as in the example above.

 #### 3. Using your Native Module in JS

-Consumption of your Native Module in JS is the same as in *NativeModuleSample.js* above.
+Consumption of your Native Module in JS is the same as in the example above.

 ## View Managers